 - Develop concrete resources for citizens/individuals, groups/non-government organizations to engage policy makers on “Open eGovernance.”

-The Index will measure five (5) dimensions which include meshed eGovernment, eParticipation channels, universal access/digital inclusion, civil society use of ICTs, and fostering an enabling environment for open eGovernance.
+The Index measured five dimensions which include meshed eGovernment, eParticipation channels, universal access/digital inclusion, civil society use of ICTs, and fostering an enabling environment for open eGovernance.

-OeGI in this current phase is being piloted in five (5) countries – Colombia, Indonesia, Pakistan, the Philippines and Uganda – all with differing levels of socio-economic development and state of infrastructure and policy of ICTs.
+OeGI was piloted in five countries – Colombia, Indonesia, Pakistan, the Philippines and Uganda – all with differing levels of socio-economic development, state of infrastructure, and ICT policies.
 These countries were chosen because of the apparent diversity of appreciation of “eGovernance” and “openness” not only among their governments but also across their civil society sector.